nonstickcode/mysql-vm-project/README.md

 # MySQL Coffee Database Project

 This repository hosts a MySQL project that includes a database related to coffee.
 It's designed to demonstrate basic MySQL operations and database management within a Linux environment, specifically tailored for those interested in learning MySQL.
+This project was created in a Linode VM Linux Ubuntu environment using command line.

 ## Project Overview

-The project revolves around a MySQL database named `nc_coffee`, which contains various tables including `coffee_table`.
-This table is structured to hold data about different types of coffee, characterized by attributes like region and roast.
+The project revolves around a MySQL database named `nc_coffee`, which contains 2 tables including `coffee_table` and 'avengers'.
+The 'coffee_table' table is structured to hold data about different types of coffee, characterized by attributes like region and roast.

 ## Getting Started